 It is exporter businesses, and high-skilled ones in particular, that are crucial for determining productivity because of their ability to absorb new innovations.
 That means that its ability to attract or grow its exporting base determines the overall productivity performance of a city.

-The most complex occupations (defined solely by exporting sectors, see Box 2 for further details) are typically associated with knowledge-based services, such as finance, advertising and programming occupations.
+The most complex activities (defined solely by exporting sectors, see Box 2 for further details) are typically associated with knowledge-based services, such as finance, advertising and programming.
+These findings are in line with the existing research for the British economy.

+The fact that few cities have a competitive advantage in this type of activities – and they are usually clustered next to other competitively rare activities – shows that they require high levels of accumulated knowledge.
 Meanwhile, manufacturing and mining jobs rank among the least complex activities in Britain (Figure 2).
-These more complex sectors tend to locate in cities, particularly in city centres, where they can benefit from the inherent benefits they offer (known as agglomeration, which is discussed in Box 3).
-Meanwhile exporters of goods, which Figure 2 shows tend to be less complex, are more likely to be in suburbs or non-urban areas because land and premises are cheaper.
+These more complex activities tend to locate in cities, particularly in city centres, where they can benefit from the inherent benefits they offer (known as agglomeration, which is discussed in Box 3).
+Meanwhile activities associated with exporting of goods, which Figure 2 shows tend to be less complex, are more likely to be in suburbs or non-urban areas because land and premises are cheaper.

 Figure 2: Exporting occupations by complexity, 2019